zuozuoba/SummerPHP/README.md

 // now you need to add a key=>value item in the array of file RoutConfig: member variable array $Path http://www.test.com/article_list_2  //which the key=>value item is 'article_list_(\d+)' => 'index/index/route/page/$1'

-//use second-level domain to route ,
-//for example: you need redirect to the different sub site accroding to the different second-level domain
-// and you need to add a key=>value item in the array of file RoutConfig: member variable array $Domain http://doc.test.com/  //which the key=>value item is 'doc' => 'doc/index/index'
 ```
 ### get the request params
 ```